Prince William, Duke of Cumberland: Jacobite rebellion – "The Forty-Five"

-As the leading British general of the day, he was chosen to put a decisive stop to Prince Charles Edward Stuart, a direct descendant of James VII of Scotland and II of England (James VII/II was the last Stuart king on the male line), in the Jacobite rising of 1745.
+As the leading British general of the day, he was chosen to put a decisive stop to Prince Charles Edward Stuart, a grandson of James VII of Scotland and II of England (James VII/II was the last Stuart king on the male line), in the Jacobite rising of 1745.
 His appointment was popular, and caused morale to soar amongst the public and troops loyal to King George.

 Recalled from Flanders, Cumberland proceeded with preparations for quelling the Stuart (Jacobite) uprising.
 The Jacobite army had advanced southwards into England, hoping that English Jacobites would rise and join them.
-However, after receiving only limited support such as the Manchester Regiment, the followers of Charles decided to withdraw to Scotland.
+However, after receiving only limited support, such as the Manchester Regiment, the followers of Charles decided to withdraw to Scotland.

 Cumberland joined the Midland army under Ligonier, and began pursuit of the enemy, as the Stuarts retreated northwards from Derby.
 On reaching Penrith, the advanced portion of his army was repulsed on Clifton Moor in December 1745, and Cumberland became aware that an attempt to overtake the retreating Highlanders would be hopeless.
 Carlisle was retaken, and he was recalled to London, where preparations were in hand to meet an expected French invasion.
-The defeat of his replacement as commander, Henry Hawley, roused the fears of the English people in January 1746, when, under a hail of pistol fire, "eighty dragoons fell dead upon the spot" at Falkirk Muir.
+The defeat of his replacement as commander, Henry Hawley, caused great panic in England in January 1746, when, under a hail of pistol fire, "eighty dragoons fell dead upon the spot" at Falkirk Muir.